 For more than a decade, Tasha Jones has brought the story of the transformation of Denver’s former international airport to life by celebrating the growth of the community redevelopment through new neighborhood launches, advertising campaigns, memorable branding and national promotions.
-She has lived and breathed every aspect of the community, albeit behind the scenes, as the Marketing Director for Forest City.
+She has lived and breathed every aspect of the community, albeit behind the scenes, as the Senior Director of Marketing + Community Relations for Forest City (now Brookfield Properties).
 Celebrating her 10 year anniversary this month, Jones is a rising star of the development world.
 Her vision has been a driving force behind the unprecedented success of the community, which was ranked the #4 best-selling master planned community in mid-2015.

 “I am so proud to be a part of this thriving community, which has become one of the nation’s largest urban infill projects and is contributing to Denver’s and Colorado’s unbelievable economic growth,” said Jones.
 “It has been a joy to watch the community take shape, and its residents embrace the growing neighborhoods so fully.”

 Jones grew up in Fort Collins, Colorado during which time her father worked at the former Stapleton Airport, contributing to her nostalgic connection to the location and her decision to take the job years later.
 In 1996, she graduated with a bachelor’s degree in journalism and mass communication from Drake University in Des Moines, Iowa.
 She came to Denver in 1998 and worked in public relations and marketing at Vance Kirkland Museum & Foundation, the University of Denver and ProLogis.